ehtick/dwg-viewer-for-google-drive/README.md

 # DWG Viewer for Google Drive™

-A modern web application that integrates Google Drive™ with a powerful DWG viewer, allowing you to view DWG/DXF files directly from your Google Drive™.
+A web application that lets you view DWG/DXF files from Google Drive™.
+In the Google Drive™ web interface, right‑click a DWG or DXF file and choose **Open with** → **DWG Viewer** to open and view the file in the browser.

 ## Supported File Formats